Fokker 100

-The Fokker 100 is a regional jet produced by Fokker in the Netherlands.
+The Fokker 100 is a regional jet that was produced by Fokker in the Netherlands.

-The Fokker 100 is based on the Fokker F28 with a fuselage stretched by 18.8 ft to seat up to 109 passengers, up from 85.
+The Fokker 100 was based on the Fokker F28 with a fuselage stretched by 18.8 ft to seat up to 109 passengers, up from 85.

 It is powered by two newer Rolls-Royce Tay turbofans, and it has an updated glass cockpit and a wider wing and tail for increased maximum weights.
+The Fokker 70 is a shortened variant that can seat up to 85 passengers and was developed for shorter routes, which first flew in April of 1993.

 The program was announced in 1983 and it made its maiden flight on 30 November 1986.

 The variant was approved on 20 November 1987, and first deliveries to Swissair started in February 1988.

 American Airlines ordered 75, TAM Transportes Aéreos Regionais asked for 50, and USAir got 40.

-It is the basis of the shorter Fokker 70, which made its first flight in April 1993.

 Fokker had financial troubles and went bankrupt in March 1996, and production ended in 1997 after 283 deliveries.

 Amsterdam-based Rekkof group wants to restart its production and update it with new engines, but has not reached its goal.

 Since the 2000s, airlines have been retiring the aircraft, but large numbers remain in operation in Australia, with smaller numbers in Iran and various other countries.

-In July 2019, 101 aircraft remained in airline service, with 19 airlines around the world.
+In July 2019, 101 aircraft remained in service with 19 airlines around the world.

 Design

 The F28 Mark 0100, "Fokker 100", is based on the Fokker F28 Mark 4000 re-engined with two Rolls-Royce RB.183 Tay high bypass-ratio turbofans and a fuselage stretched by 18.83 ft.

 Its wing is wider by 9.8 ft, has new flaps and larger ailerons, and its extended leading and trailing edges improve aerodynamics and increase the wing chord.

 The landing gear is strengthened and has new wheels and brakes, and the horizontal stabilizer is widened by 4.6 ft.

 Maximum weights are increased, while fuel capacity, maximum speed, and ceiling remain the same, and passenger capacity went from 85 to 109.

 The flight deck went digital with a flight management system, an autopilot/flight director including CAT III autoland, thrust management system, electronic flight instrument displays, and full ARINC avionics.

 The new wing was claimed to be 30% more efficient in cruise, while retaining the simplicity of a fixed leading edge.
 The cockpit was updated with a Rockwell Collins DU-1000 electronic flight instrument system.
 The Fokker 100 retained the twin rear fuselage-mounted engines and T-tail configuration of the Fokker Fellowship, like the Douglas DC-9 family.
-The F100 lacks the auxiliary overhead windows above the cockpit windshields of the F28.
+The F100 lacks the auxiliary overhead windows above the cockpit wind shields of the F28.